 - Creating supporting events - Survey Monkey recently released their Curiosity Conference in bite-size virtual sessions.
 You can register once and select the sessions you want access to.

-- Produce marketing collateral like recap blogs or transcribe and publish the interview - We create a recap blog after each webinar as a way to share the content in an easy/ungated way.
+- Produce marketing collateral like recap blogs or transcribe and publish the interview

 - Share on social - Create a contest among your sales team to see who can generate that most on-demand registrations

 - Include in your content roundups and newsletters

 - Make it easy to share

 Our 4 biggest takeaways from the Getting Your Virtual Event Promotion Right webinar are: